IanTapply22/Wynncraft/README.md

 It currently does contain a license though to ensure that the code is not used in a malicious way and that the liability doesn't fall onto contributors or the author of this repository.
 This repository currently falls under the [MIT License](https://github.com/IanTapply22/Wynncraft/blob/main/LICENSE.md)

+## Why Can I See Unicode Characters?
+The Unicode characters are used within the plugin as they are sourced directly from the actual Wynncraft server resource pack.
+To ensure full compatibility, please use the official Wynncraft resource pack.

+Information on how to obtain the resource pack will not be provided and will not be discussed in this repository.
+Please do not ask for the resource pack or any other Wynncraft assets.

 ## Roadmap and Progress
 Aren't sure when a new release will be published or what's planned for this project?
 Please see the [Project Board/Planner](https://github.com/users/IanTapply22/projects/8) to view the progress, roadmap, backlog, and reported bugs associated with the project.
 The board is updated frequently and is the go-to place to view the status of this project.